top of page

 6. Long Term Goals: 5–10% ($375–$750/month)

-Saving for long-term goals not only strengthens your financial security but also expands your options in life, whether that means buying a home, starting a business, pursuing further education, or preparing for a career break or early retirement.
+Allocating money to long-term goals strengthens your financial security and expands your life options, whether that means buying a home, starting a business, pursuing further education, or preparing for a career break or early retirement.

-Start by allocating $375–$850 per month toward your long-term priorities.
-Here are a few focused targets you might consider:
+Start by setting aside $375–$750 per month for your priorities.
+Here are some focused targets you might consider:

 • Home down payment: $150–$300/month.
-Regular contributions can help you build a solid foundation for a future down payment and make homeownership more accessible.
+Regular contributions can help you build a solid foundation for homeownership and make future mortgage requirements more manageable.

 • Travel fund: $100–$250/month.
-Planning ahead for meaningful travel experiences allows you to enjoy them without relying on credit or disrupting your core budget.
+Planning ahead allows you to enjoy meaningful travel experiences without disrupting your core budget or relying on credit.

-To help your savings grow with minimal risk, consider using a high-yield savings account or a certificate of deposit (CD).
-These options provide interest earnings while keeping your money relatively accessible when needed.
+• For short- to medium-term goals, use a high-yield savings account or a certificate of deposit (CD).
+These options earn interest while keeping funds relatively accessible.

-If your goals are 5 to 15 years away, you might also consider a diversified brokerage account.
-While these accounts don’t offer the tax benefits of retirement plans, they give you the flexibility to access your funds without early withdrawal penalties.
-Investing in low-cost index funds or ETFs can provide steady, long-term growth while spreading risk.
+• For goals 5–15 years away, consider a diversified brokerage account.
+While these accounts lack the tax advantages of retirement plans, they provide flexibility and no early withdrawal penalties.
+Focus on low-cost index funds or ETFs to achieve steady, long-term growth while managing risk.

 Tip: Automate your savings to ensure consistency.
-Set up monthly transfers from your checking account to your savings or investment accounts.
-Name your accounts based on your goals (e.g., “Future Home,” “Business Launch,” “Grad School Fund”) to stay motivated and avoid dipping into the money for unrelated expenses.
+Set up monthly transfers from checking to savings or investment accounts, and name accounts based on your goals (eg: “Future Home,” “Business Launch,” “Grad School Fund”) to stay motivated and avoid spending the money on unrelated expenses.

-By taking a thoughtful, proactive approach to long-term savings, you're not just preparing for big life goals, you're building the freedom to pursue them when the time is right.
+By approaching long-term savings thoughtfully, you’re not just preparing for big life goals, you’re building the freedom to pursue them when the time is right.

 Optional & Flexible Categories